HOUSE RULES & GUIDELINES

 TOILET & BATHROOM

-While we do not have a power back up, the power has been reasonably reliable, even during the harshest of winters.
+While we do not have a power backup, the power has been reasonably reliable, even during the harshest of winters.
 In case of a power outage, we heat water on the stove and will provide enough for use in buckets, water jugs and flasks.
-There are back up lights in our dining and common area.
-Each room is also provided with portable solar torches.
+When cold, it takes longer for water to heat up, so kindly be patient while we get these ready for you.
+There are backup lights in our dining and common area.
+Additionally, all guest rooms are provided with portable solar torches.

 PAHADI LIFE & PAHADIs